OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/generic_guide.md

 ### Hosts SAN Configuration

-In the end, the abstraction required to access LUNs is just block devices.
-This means that there are several ways to set them up, although it will usually involve using a network block protocol such as iSCSI or Fibre Channel, as well as some way to make it redundant, like DM Multipath.
+The abstraction required to access LUNs consists of block devices.
+This means that there are several ways to set them up, although it usually involves using a network block protocol such as iSCSI or Fibre Channel, as well as some way to make it redundant, like DM Multipath.

 Here is a sample session for setting up access via iSCSI and multipath: